Kernix13/markdown-cheatsheet/README.md

 - *[Google](https://google.com)*
 - ~~[Google](https://google.com)~~

 Why would you use a strikethorugh effect on a link?
 I'm not sure.
-MAybe it would be better to do that than to remove a link in a members area.
-Otherwise the customer service department may get swamped with tickets.
+For a page under construction, being moved, etc?

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Anchor

-**Same page anchor links**: This can be done in at least two different ways.
-For all the links in the table of contents I use the simpler method.
+**Same page anchor links**: This can be done in at least two ways.
+For all the links in the table of contents above I use the simpler method.
 But for the **Back to Top** link I use an actual `<a>` tag.

-For the simple links, use the same syntax as for **Links** above with 2 exceptions for the URL part:
+For the simple links, use the same syntax as for **External Links** above with 2 exceptions for the URL part:

-- precede the *URL* with a hashtag
+1. Precede the *URL* with a hashtag
-- use the exact same text as where you are linking to but
+1. Use the exact same text as where you are linking to but...
-  - all the text needs to be in lowercase, and
+   1. All the text needs to be in lowercase, and
-  - all words need to be connected with a dash (no spaces)
+   1. All words need to be connected with a dash (no spaces)

 Here is an example for the *Strike thru* section: